84 Notre Dame Law Review 511 (2009)

 The Article shows how reliance on shadow precedents threatens legislative supremacy and undermines the standard rationales offered for adherence to precedent.
 It argues that, in drafting overrides, Congress should strive to clarify the extent to which it disagrees with the prior judicial interpretation.
 It also argues that courts should adopt interpretive conventions that are more respectful of the significance of the enactment of an override: (1) a rebuttable presumption that an override supersedes the judicial interpretation of the pre-existing statutory language, thus requiring "fresh" interpretation of the original statute as well as the override, and (2) a rule that overridden interpretations are no longer binding on lower courts.

 Widiss, Deborah, "Shadow Precedents and the Separation of Powers: Statutory Interpretation of Congressional Overrides" (2009).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 19.